seaerchin/papers-please/distributed systems/CockroachDB.md

 	3. high performance transactions -> CRDB's transaction protocol supports performant geo-distrbuted transactions. this allows for *serializable isolatin* without specialized hardware.

 # System Overview
+## Architecture of CockroachDB
+- *shared nothing architecture* -> all nodes are used for both data storage and computation